To continue from yesterday – daylight robbery.

 I’d been expecting a full blown Lizzie McGuire Trevi Fountain Sing To Me Paolo moment but I was warned constantly to be extra careful in Rome, avoid the metro and don’t go anywhere yourself at night.

 In Nice I’d spent a day on the beach with some people discussing what to do when we parted ways.
-I said I was coming to accept I’d feel most unsafe about Rome and relayed the most recent Rome story –
+I said I was coming to accept I’d feel most unsafe in Rome and relayed the most recent hostel horror story –

 I heard this and I thought wow that’s skilled.
 But also kind of like, how can you really not notice?
 What’s going on in your life to be so distracted?

 I’d asked people this question again and again every time I heard a new robbery story – surely you notice the person trying to steal your things?
-And I kept getting told no, these people are rob people for a living and have so many tricks to divert your attention.
+And I kept getting told no, these people are occupational pick pockets and have so many tricks to divert your attention.

 In Valencia, Spain I was wandering around with a girl I’d met, on the hunt for croissants and deep in conversation when we were physically stopped in the street by a large man.

 He woefully went on about how he’d been robbed and spent the night sleeping in the streets.
-He begged me and the incredibly sweet and funny Kiwi girl I’d met, saying his friend back home was planning to transfer him money in a few days and he just needed money to sleep in a hostel for the next few days.
+He begged me and a girl I’d met, saying his friend back home was planning to transfer him money in a few days and he just needed money to sleep in a hostel for the next few days.

 He kept gesturing to his arms and the bites on them.
 Coming close and attempting to touch us whilst raving about disease.
 He was a big dude.